 Soy was one of the strongest components of the research team’s findings.
 Soybeans are one of the most important plants for promoting a global shift to plant-based protein.
-Tofu and tempeh, made from soybeans, have proven not only to be a good source of protein, but also a food that can help reduce the risk of breast cancer.

 The research team uncovered that a diet rich in soy, green pepper, squash, buckwheat, and asparagus offers all of the necessary dietary supplements you need, including appropriate quantities of protein, without any meat.

 By getting all we need from plants, we can move toward a food supply that has less impacts on the environment.
 It means there is less of a need to deforest land, less greenhouse gases are produced, and fewer resources are exhausted.